View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Successful completion of this award will ensure you are well-placed to either progress in your current role or pursue a change of career within associated areas.

 Tuition fees for part-time study on this University Advanced Certificate are £36 per credit for UK and EU students enrolling on the programme in academic year 2020/21, i.e. £720 per 20 credit module.
+A total of 60 credits must be studied in order to complete this University Advanced Certificate.

 Tuition fees for students enrolling on the programme in academic year 2021/22 are still to be announced.